 - God’s justification of sinners is on the basis of the imputed righteousness of Christ, which is received by faith alone.

-- The two sacraments in the New Covenant are Baptism and the Lord’s Supper, which are a means of grace.
+- The two sacraments, Baptism and the Lord’s Supper, are a means of grace.

 - Church discipline should be exercised according to Scripture.

-If this does not describe your or your church, or if you do not understand what this is all about, we ask you to please abstain.
-Since we desire to admit you to the Lord’s Table, we invite you to discuss your situation with Pastor Wyse or our elder, Ryan Lemmel, outside the service.
+If this does not describe you or your church, or if you do not understand what this is all about, we ask you to please abstain.
+Since we desire to admit you to the Lord’s Table, we invite you to discuss your situation with one of our elders outside the service.
 It is our prayer that this practice blesses and protects the recipients of the Supper, encourages Christians to reflect upon their relationship with Christ and His Church, and directs all people to the death of Jesus as the only source of spiritual life.